Help us protect Louisiana's children. Call 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours a day, seven days a week.

-Child protection investigation is the investigation of child abuse and neglect, as well as the provision of short-term, concrete services to children and families.
+Child protective services includes the investigation of child abuse and neglect, as well as the provision of short-term, concrete services to children and families.
 These services are legally mandated, specialized investigations and social services for children who are alleged to be neglected, abused, exploited or without proper custody or guardianship.

 To report suspected child abuse or neglect, or to report juvenile sex trafficking, call 1-855-4LA-KIDS (1-855-452-5437) toll-free 24 hours a day, 365 days a year.

-The investigation process begins with a report of child abuse and/or neglect of a child living in a family, daycare center and restrictive care facilities, or a foster home.
-Reports are received by our Centralized Intake Unit, which consists of trained social workers to screen calls to determine if the reported information constitutes a report of child abuse and/or neglect that Child Welfare should investigate.
+The investigation process begins with a report of child abuse and/or neglect of a child by a caretaker.
+Reports are received by our Centralized Intake Unit, which consists of trained staff who gather abd assess information to determine if the reported information meets the legal criteria for investigation.

 The report must concern: